Dram Shop Laws

 Hiring a professional who understands these laws can substantially improve your chances of a successful case.
 Our law firm will strive to make sure that liability is assigned correctly and that you receive the compensation you desperately need to recover from your injuries.

-Reach out today online or at (817) 429-4299 to schedule a free initial consultation at our Arlington, TX, office.
+Reach out today online or call or text (817) 429-4299 to schedule a free initial consultation at our Arlington, TX, office.

 Is it worth your time to pursue an additional claim against a business or person who served the alcohol to the driver?